Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Results

-The GCM phase-dependent model provides a different cross-correlation template for each observed spectrum at each phase, where the spectrum corresponds to a P-T profile that a combination of all the profiles from different longitudes visible across the planet disk at that time.
-The GCM phase-dependent model is similarly detected at $S/N=7.1\sigma$ at the expected ($v_{\rm{sys}}$, $K_{\rm{p}}$)-location for all night combined (the corresponding CCF-matrix and $K_{p}-v_{sys}$ maps are shown in the bottom rows of Fig.~\ref{fig:gcm_trail_plots} and Fig.~\ref{fig:snr_main}, respectively).
+The phase-dependent GCM provides a different cross-correlation template for each observed spectrum at each phase, where the spectrum corresponds to a P-T profile that a combination of all the profiles from different longitudes visible across the planet disk at that time.
+The phase-dependent GCM is similarly detected at $S/N=7.1\sigma$ at the expected ($v_{\rm{sys}}$, $K_{\rm{p}}$)-location for all night combined (the corresponding CCF-matrix and $K_{\rm{p}}-v_{\rm{sys}}$ maps are shown in the bottom rows of Fig.~\ref{fig:gcm_trail_plots} and Fig.~\ref{fig:snr_main}, respectively).
 However, the results from the CC-to-log(L) mapping shown in the bottom-right panel Fig.~\ref{fig:corner_all} are notably different for the scaling parameter.
 The phase-dependent GCM appears to resolve the majority of the $\log(a)$ discrepancy between the pre- and post-eclipse symmetric phases, and brings all the data sets into broad agreement within $2\sigma$.
-We discuss this further in Section~\ref{sec:eastward_hotspot}.
-Although the GCM gives $\log(a)=0$ closer to 1 than the PHOENIX 1D models, indicating that the inclusion of 3D dynamical effects such as hot spots and orbital phase brightness variation are a better match to the data, it does not fully describe the atmosphere of WASP-33 b.
-Additional optical absorbers not in the GCM, such as Fe, Fe+ and SiO would enable greater thermal inversion \citep[][]{Lothringer2020} likely leading to even deeper lines.
-While missing physics in the GCM may account for some of the $log(a)<0$, it may be that the data reduction process also impacts the overall line shape as discussed in the next section.
+Although the phase-dependent GCM resolves most of the log(a) discrepancy seen for the 1D PHOENIX models, indicating that the inclusion of 3D dynamical effects such as hot spots and orbital phase brightness variation are a better match to the data, it does not fully describe the atmosphere of WASP-33 b.
+While the 1D model results in a higher S/N detection, it is possible that differences in full chemistry, or compensating with other parameters enable a better match, but only once scaled in the log-likelihood framework.
+The scaling parameter for the 1D models still indicates greater correction is needed for these models than the GCM.
+Thus there is scope for future work to improve on 3D models for ultra hot Jupiters to give a more comprehensive description of the atmosphere that would result in a higher S/N that the 1D models.
+This missing physics in the GCM may account for the overall lower S/N-ratio, compared to the S/N-ratio found for the best 1D PHOENIX models.